15 Expats Talk about Health Insurance and Healthcare in Chile

 When we asked expats and global nomads about the quality of medical care in Chile, they replied:

 "Chile has a well-developed healthcare system that provides a wide range of medical services.
 The public health system is free for all citizens and permanent residents, while private health insurance is available for those who wish to access more specialized care.
 The country has a network of public hospitals and clinics, as well as a number of private medical centers.
 Chile also has a number of specialized medical centers, such as those for cancer treatment, mental health, and geriatrics.
-In addition, there are a number of medical research centers and universities that offer medical degrees and training," remarked one expat living in Chile.
+In addition, there are a number of medical research centers and universities that offer medical degrees and training," said one expat.

 Are healthcare and health insurance expensive in Chile?